 After years of Japanese tea ceremony lessons, I longed for an appropriate uncluttered space of my own in which to practice.
-Installing a tea hut was such a crazy idea, I knew I should take it seriously.
+Installing a tea garden and hut was such a crazy idea, I knew I should take it seriously.
 After sharing tea in my hut with many different people, I am glad I acted on that impulse.

 The mossy shade in the area I had in mind already felt like a tea garden.
 I added stepping stones, a granite lantern and a basin.